-Bridgestone won the battle of the tires on a track where Michelin should have been the strongest.
-This statistic is giving everyone the belief that the championship win is not too far away but it may not be enough for Bridgestone to sign the contract’s renewal:
+Bridgestone won the battle of the tyres on a track where Michelin should have been the strongest.
+This statistic is giving everyone the belief that the championship win is not too far away but it may not be enough for Bridgestone to renew the contract:

 "We never give final judgements on last race’s basis.
 Michelin is doing extraordinary things".

 "The situation in the championship is difficult.
-I obviously flicked off the button too early at the exit of pitlane (this is the reason why he was punished with a 10-seconds Stop&Go penalty) when the race was wide open.
-I lost 2nd place for that I have to just acknowledge it and move on.
+I obviously flicked off the button too early at the exit of the pit lane (this is the reason why he was punished with a 10-seconds Stop&Go penalty) when the race was wide open.
+I didn’t even realize it.
+When my engineer came on the radio and said: You’ve got a penalty, it really came as a surprise.
+I lost 2nd place for that.
+I have to just acknowledge it and move on.
 I will try to do better".

 "No, because I have always the chance to win every single race.
-As long as I know that I am giving 100%, then I will take the positives out of my situation.
+As long as I know that I am giving 100 percent, then I will take the positives out of my situation.
 There are drivers who do the same even if there are driving the Sauber or the Minardi cars.
-I feel I am driving well.
-McLaren does not have the same performance as Ferrari or Williams at the moment.
+I feel I am driving well but I still feel that I can do more.
+That’s obviously what the goal is, to push more and try and get more out of the weekend.
+McLaren does not have the same performance as Ferrari and Williams at the moment.
 We know we need to improve.
 The easiest way to win is to have the best car.
-This is why we are working on the rear suspensions, the aerodynamics, the electronics, the tires and even on the driver.
+This is why we are working on the rear suspensions, the aerodynamics, the electronics, the tyres and even on the driver.
 Everything needs to be improved".

-What cost you more: your mistakes or the car’s poor reliability?
+What cost you more: your mistakes or the poor reliability?

 Do you need Mika’s help now?